-AptiLab organizes schemes which may include qualitative, quantitative, and semi-quantitative tests.
-Further information on the statistical approaches for specific schemes is also provided in the scheme descriptions (Annex I).
+Aptilab organizes schemes which may include qualitative, quantitative, and semi-quantitative tests.
+Further information on the statistical approaches for specific schemes is also provided in the scheme descriptions (Annex II).

-The advantages of using a performance score are that results can be expressed in a form that is relatively easy to interpret and understand, and results are summarized in graphical or tabular form to depict overall performance.
-This allows Participants to directly compare their own result with others.
-If consistent statistical values are applied, a performance score enables Participants to monitor trends in their own performance, over time.
+The advantages of using a performance score are that results can be expressed in a form that is relatively easy to interpret and understand and are summarised in graphical or tabular form to depict overall performance allowing participants to directly compare their own result with others.
+If consistent statistical values are applied, a performance score enables participants to monitor trends in their own performance, over time.

-When reviewing results, Participants should consider the methods used to analyse the data and to assess performance, and should review their performance in context, taking into account the performance of the whole dataset.
+When reviewing results, participants should consider the methods used to analyse the data and to assess performance, and should review their performance in context, taking into account the performance of the whole dataset.